msesia/knockoffgwas/README.md

 ## Toy dataset

-A toy dataset containing 1000 artificial samples typed at 2000 loci (divided between chromosome 21 and 22) is offered as a toy example to test *KnockoffZoom*.
+A toy dataset containing 1000 artificial samples typed at 2000 loci (divided between chromosome 21 and 22) is offered as a toy example to test *KnockoffZoom v2*.
 To run the example, simply execute the script `analyze.sh`.

 ```{bash}
 ./analyze.sh